massahud/testhook/README.md

 ## About The Project

-Package testhook is a tiny module for adding default beforeEach (setup) and afterEach (teardown) hooks to Go subtests.
+Package testhook is a tiny module for adding beforeEach (setup) and afterEach (teardown) hooks to Go subtests.

 All of the documentation can be found on the [go.dev](https://pkg.go.dev/github.com/massahud/testhook?tab=doc) website.